-4.2 Exams (Mid Term and End Term)
+4.2 Exams and Quizzes

 Students usually take written, invigilated individual examinations twice each semester.
 The first is often held midway through a semester (midterm exam), and the second at the end of the semester (final exam).
 The exams typically include short essay responses to material covered in lectures or readings.
+Quizzes are impromptu tests comprising short-answer or multiplechoice questions based on material from lectures, readings or discussion groups and will commence early in each semester.